devham236/devham236/README.md

 * 🌍  I'm based in Hannover, Germany
 * ✉️  You can contact me at [hamzamirza74@gmail.com](mailto:hamzamirza74@gmail.com)
 * 🤝  I'm open to collaborating on interesting projects using Javascript or Java
-* 🏆  2006 Time Magazine Person of the Year

 Skills